Benjen Stark by Amok ©

 When back at the Wall Benjen is busy with his duties as First Ranger and does not have much time for Jon.
 He reminds Jon that the men of the Night's Watch leave their families and loyalties behind when they join the brotherhood.

 The bodies of the rangers Othor and Jafer Flowers, who had accompanied Benjen on his ranging, are later found.
 There is no trace of Benjen or any of the others, however.
-Lord Commander Jeor Mormont plans to find Benjen, either dead or alive, and makes it one of the goals of his Great Ranging.
+The two corpses rise as wights and attempt to kill Lord Commander Mormont.
+Jeor plans to find Benjen, either dead or alive, and makes it one of the goals of his great ranging.

 A Clash of Kings

-Lord Commander Jeor Mormont believes that Benjen cannot fail to notice the trail two hundred men from the Night's Watch and their horses leave behind during their Great Ranging, and is convinced that, if Benjen is still alive, he will be able to find his brothers at the Fist of the First Men.
+Jeor believes that Benjen cannot fail to notice the trail two hundred men from the Night's Watch and their horses leave behind during their great ranging, and is convinced that, if Benjen is still alive, he will be able to find his brothers at the Fist of the First Men.

 A Dance with Dragons